ephro/nhl-notifier/README.md

 in the format of [team_abbr]_score or [team_abbr]_power_play.
 The [team_abbr] is a lowercase team abbreviation, such as vgk for the Vegas Golden Knights.

+For ECHL the events are prepended with echl_, so for example if you want the event to happen on Fort Wayne it would be echl_fw_score.

 To setup Webhooks in IFTTT, go to this page:

 https://ifttt.com/maker_webhooks